jinhong380/BIOSTAT625/README.md

       path: Data Exploration/final_full_rmna_OneHotEncoded_housing.csv;

-## Proposal: (100%)

-Please find the final proposaln "Project Proposal_Final.pdf" in folder "Proposal Draft".

-## Data Modeling: (0%)
+## Data Modeling:

-Please upload the code and any related results to the "Data modeling" folder.
+Contains the code and output for both elastic net and lightGBM approach.
+For the lightGBM folder, each dataset used was separated into a single document with corresponding result.

-## Final Report: (0%)
+## Other:

-Please go to the same google drive folder for writing proposal.
+Weekly meeting information recorded in schedule; challenges record the difficulties we met during in this project.